 - Before allowing your employee to return to work always ensure that their GP has signed them as ‘fit for work’

 Upon your employee returning to work you should meet with them to discuss:

 - Any changes in the workplace

 - If the employee has any concerns they want to raise

 - If the employee considers themselves to have a disability

 - You should also take note of any support you offered to the employee

 Wurkplace can offer guidance and help implement the return to work process.
+This could be absence from sickness, furlough, or otherwise.
 For more information on what we can offer go to our HR Support Services page, alternatively you can book a free consultation.

 An experienced Director who controls and oversee all business operations, people and ventures.
 Responsible for the overall success of the business.